aleksejmutic/LightsON/README.md

 # ⚡ LightsON

-LightsON is a graphical editor tool for creating and editing electrical circuit diagrams.
+LightsON is a graphical editor tool for creating and editing electrical circuit diagrams, developed in Java Swing.
 It allows users to place elements like junction boxes, fuses, sockets, and consumers on a canvas, and connect them with smartly routed wires.
 The diagrams can be saved, imported and exported.
+This project was developed as part of the Software Design course during the 4th year at the Faculty of Electrical Engineering in East Sarajevo.

 ---

 ## 🖼️ Demo

 Here is an example of how the editor works.

 ![LightsON Demo](https://i.imgur.com/fzejEQU.gif)